THINKLab2020/carekit-hyperprotect-lab/README.md

 4. The non-essential fields will be left to the default values:
    - Create and add a 'Cluster Name' for the database. e.g. My_Mongo_Cluster
    - Choose an admin ID name for the MongoDB service, this ID will have full administrative access to the database e.g Example: admin
-   - Generate a password for the associated database admin user
+   - Generate a password for the associated database admin user (the Safari Keychain can do this for you)

 > Password requirements: 15 characters minimum, must include 1 capital letter, and 1 number, The use of non-alphanumeric symbols is not required but is recommended